 The primary purpose of the Adventist Encounter Curriculum

-The primary purpose of the Adventist Encounter Curriculum is for our students to have a solid, deep, and personal knowledge of the truths of the Bible (Seventh-day Adventist fundamental beliefs); to respond to Christ’s invitation to live in a lifelong, vibrant relationship with Him; and be passionate about the salvation of others..
+The primary purpose of the Adventist Encounter Curriculum is for all our students, both elementary and secondary, to have a solid, deep, and personal knowledge of the truths of the Bible (Seventh-day Adventist fundamental beliefs); to respond to Christ’s invitation to live in a lifelong, vibrant relationship with Him; and be passionate about the salvation of others.

 As Ellen White shares, “Never has there been a time when man has been so responsible to God as he is at the present hour.
 Never has there been a time when man’s position has been so critical as it is now.
 All things in nature and in the world at large are charged with intense earnestness.”

 The Remnant Church: Its Organization, Authority, Unity, and Triumph.
 Elmshaven Office, p.
 50.

 Never in our world’s history has there been a greater time to make this the focus of our young people in the Seventh-day Adventist church.

 In response to this call, the Adventist Encounter Curriculum is a seamless curriculum that is intentional about exploring big-picture, biblical concepts with the goal of making a difference for eternity.
 This curriculum uses the classroom context to help build a life-long relationship with Jesus Christ, using the Bible as the source of truth.
 Through rigorous pedagogical practice, it seeks to develop each students’ personal friendship with God and develop reasons for faith, lifestyle choices, and ethical decision-making from an Adventist worldview, all the while nurturing interpersonal relationships and service to others.
 In short, it seeks to invite our students to be disciples of the Great Commission.